Lampard denies new signings unsettling Chelsea as manager seeks 'consistency' in fragile back four | Goal.com

 Lampard denies new signings unsettling Chelsea as manager seeks 'consistency' in fragile back four

-Frank Lampard insists that the signings of £47.5 million ($60m) RB Leipzig striker Timo Werner and £37m ($46.7m) Ajax playmaker Hakim Ziyech shouldn't unsettle Chelsea's current group after seeing his side suffer another setback away at Sheffield United.
+Frank Lampard insists that the signings of RB Leipzig striker Timo Werner and Ajax playmaker Hakim Ziyech shouldn't unsettle Chelsea's current group after seeing his side suffer another setback away at Sheffield United.

 The Blues lost 3-0 at Bramall Lane on the same day that Ziyech was pictured in Chelsea's training kit at Cobham Training Centre as excitement grows over the west London club's transfer activity.